anakomissarova/python_training/README.md

 # python_training
-A repository for Python training homework
+A repository for Python training